splunk-soar-connectors/domaintoolsiris/README.md

 ## action: 'domain rdap feed'

 List of records for a given domain may be provided by a domain registry, registrar, or both.
 Domain registries maintain authoritative information about one or more top-level domains (e.g., .com), while domain registrars manage apex domains (e.g., domaintools.com).
-When domain information is present from both the registry and registrar, this API presents a record containing both sets of results, as well the original raw JSON record, from both the registry and registrar.
+When domain information is present from both the registry and registrar, this API presents a record containing both sets of results, as well the original raw JSON record, from both the registry and registrar

 Type: **investigate** \
 Read only: **True**